kimdanny/blog/_posts/programming/2019-12-28-java-varargs.md

     static void test(int... num)
     {
         System.out.println("Number of arguments: " + num.length);

-        // using for each loop to display contents of a for (int elem : num){
+        for (int elem : num){
             System.out.print(elem + " " + "\n");
         }